Hexensuelze/duke3d_hrp/hrp_readme.txt

 ---------------------
 3.4) Title screen art
 ---------------------
-The front screen is a slightly modified and enhanced version of 3DRealms original art work used with permission.
+The front screen is a slightly modified and enhanced version of 3D Realms' original art work used with permission.